 A) It is a huge misconception that engineering takes all the time and you don’t have enough left for your hobbies.
 I have friends who are authors, entrepreneurs, singers, despite doing engineering alongside.
 I competed in the National Test on Employability hosted by the HR Club of Mumbai along with 50,000 students and landed 2nd in the National Round.
 I had 2 job offers at the end of my engineering and I chose to go for the social work life because that is what always called me.
 Engineering was fun, but it was never an obstacle to what I wanted to do.
 I urge all fellow students to take out time from their lives and get creative with what they always wanted to do.

 A) The project is in 3 steps.
 The first is to educate the school children and make them aware of the on-road rules.
 This is done in schools all over Pune and a few other districts in Maharashtra.
 The second step is to educate the college students because they will be the new driving citizens.
-They’ll learn about more in depth rules and the charges the police can fine them with if they don’t follow them.
+They’ll learn about more in depth rules and the charges the police can fine them with if they don’t follow them or about work of lawyers, likeNYC Criminal Attorney.
 This step also includes with them being mobile and helping out with activities such as getting on the road and standing on signals with posters to educate the crowds.
 The last step, which we are currently in, is the development of apps to help the citizens.
 We are revolving around an app which lists the rule breaking crime and their respective fine amount the police can take from you.

 A) I get a lot of people asking me about the loophole of bribing when you’re caught by the police.
 The actual charges are way too high, so the public seems okay with paying a part of it to the police directly without a receipt.
 In my opinion, the charges should be reduced a little so that the public can pay them instead of it all going into black money.
 For example the fine for crossing a stopline at a signal is is very high.
 Its a lot just for going a few inches beyond a line, so citizens prefer paying a lower bribe to the cop.
 If they reduced that charge, instead of paying the cop a bribe, the person will pay the fine with the hopes of getting a receipt.
 I also thing think that all these receipts should be monitored online and with digital money so we know where it is going.
 I hope in the future, it will be possible.